-FTM top surgery is a gender reassignment procedure – female to male – designed to give patients a flattened, more masculine chest.
-Dr. Alexander Sinclair of Beverly Hills Transgender Surgery performs FTM top surgery as part of a comprehensive gender reassignment plan, custom-tailored to meet each individual patient’s needs.
+FTM top surgery is a gender confirmation procedure – female to male – designed to give patients a flattened, more masculine chest.
+Dr. Alexander Sinclair of Beverly Hills Transgender Surgery performs FTM top surgery as part of a comprehensive gender affirmation plan, custom-tailored to meet each individual patient’s needs.
 Dr. Sinclair is a general plastic surgeon with extensive experience, who focuses his practice upon transgender surgery, and who served the greater Los Angeles area and beyond for more than three decades.

 FTM top surgery alone may improve social and psychological functioning and make it possible for a trans man to live more comfortably.
 For some patients, it may be the only surgical step taken in the FTM gender reassignment process.